 The School of Applied Technology combines a hands-on, industry-based, project-focused approach with an understanding of how management principles apply to technology.
 You’ll learn the disciplines of management, development, technology and theory, operations, and security—and the professional skills to be a corporate innovator and tech entrepreneur.

-86% of Illinois Tech graduates reached their intended first destination within the first six months of graduation.
-The majority of our graduates obtained full-time employment or decided to continue their education through graduate studies.
+The vast majority of our graduates obtained full-time employment or decided to continue their education through graduate studies.

 Every year, Illinois Tech students self report their success to Career Services.
 Our graduates obtain positions at companies and organizations of all sizes including start up's, early-stage companies, and Fortune 500 corporations.

-Additional notable companies that hired our graduates include SpaceX, Boeing, Booz Allen Hamilton, Boston Scientific, Caterpillar, Chamberlain Group, Deloitte, Oracle, Shure, Siemens, Southwest Airlines, Twitter, Slalom Consulting, Texas Instruments, Uber, Underwriter Laboratories, and Wolverine Trading.
+Additional notable companies that hired our graduates include SpaceX, Booz Allen Hamilton, Boston Scientific, Caterpillar, Deloitte, Oracle, Shure, Siemens, Southwest Airlines, Twitter, Slalom Consulting, Texas Instruments, Uber, Underwriter Laboratories, and Wolverine Trading.

 The salary information listed below is based on student-reported starting salaries.
 We provide students with the information they need to understand salary expectations by industry, sector, and geographic location.